 Figure 9.
-Overview of possible SENSE-GARDEN rooms
+Example of SENSE-GARDEN room implemented in Odda, Norway

 The SENSE-GARDEN Space will include 6 different modules of interaction with the user, based on the different senses accessed: Memory Lane, Reality Wall, Scent to Memories, Surround me, Keep my balance and Life road and Stationary bicycles.